Ryan-Kinsella/Machine-Vision-Codeless/README.md

 # Machine-Vision-Codeless
-### *Due to the course content being reused, the code associated will be not be included in this repository.
-If you'd like to view the code, please request access to view as a colaborator in my other repository, Ryan-Kinsella/Machine-Vision.*
+### *Due to the course content being reused, the code associated will be not be included in this repository for plagarism purposes.
+If you'd like to view the code, please request access to view as a colaborator in my other code repository, Ryan-Kinsella/Machine-Vision.*

 ## (ELEC 474) Machine Vision using C++ and linked library OpenCV to solve image recognition/filtering problems.
 *Each cpp file has int main() and all files should be excluded from the build besides the one you're wanting to run.*